tinchomengo/UnFollowers-Detector/README.md

 Instagram > More > Your Activity > Download Your Information > HTML or JSON (the program supports both) > Send

-After receiving the zip file via mail, be sure to extract all files, and copy all files from "followers_and_following", and paste them in the same folder as the "main.py" file
+After receiving the zip file via mail, be sure to extract all files, and copy all files from inside the "followers_and_following" folder, and paste them in the same folder as the "main.py" file

 Note 1: In the last step before send, if you download your info from iOS Mobile, it doesn't require for you to choose the format and by default sends it as HTML (as far as I know).